Authors in East African Journal of Science and Innovation (EAJSTI) must fulfil the criteria for definition of authorship. Specifically;

 - Be responsible for signing off on galley proofs and ensuring all authors complete the Conflict of Interest (COI) declaration and license forms.

-EAJSTI journal respects intellectual property and aims at protecting and promoting original work of its authors and is therefore strictly against any unethical act of copying or plagiarism in any form.
+EAJSTI journal respects intellectual property and aims at protecting and promoting the original work of its authors and is therefore strictly against any unethical act of copying or plagiarism in any form.

-All authors submitting articles to EAJSTI are expected to abide ethical standards and abstain from plagiarism, in any form
+All authors submitting articles to EAJSTI are expected to abide by ethical standards and abstain from plagiarism, in any form

 Authors should ensure that they have written entirely original works, and if the authors have used the work and/or words of others that this has been appropriately cited or quoted.